top of page

 Boost excitement by allowing your child to:

-• Pick school supplies—pencils, water bottles, backpacks
+• Pick school supplies—pencils, water bottles, and backpacks.

-• Select a school lunchbox or fun folder—they love ownership
+• Select a school lunchbox or fun folder—they love ownership.

-• Pack their bag together by spreading the tasks
+• Pack their bag together by spreading the tasks.

 Early Years Healthy Food